stasburlakov/Lem-in/README.md

 # Lem-in
-You must move your ant colony from one point to another.
-# Lem_in

 This project is a game about ant farm.
 Its goal is to find the shortest path from start room to the end.